 Joining a group tour isn’t something I’m usually keen on doing, but on this occasion was the best option because I was travelling solo.
 The reception staff at my hotel, @Home at Udon, booked the trip for me.
 I paid 499 Baht which included pick-up from my hotel, round-trip transfers by comfortable air-conditioned mini-van, a 90-minute boat tour (big boat) of the Red Lotus Sea and return transfer to the hotel.
 I was picked up from the hotel at 7.30am and dropped back there in central Udon Thani at 11am.
 This way of doing the trip works out as excellent value and also has the advantage that you don’t have to join a long queue to get on the boat because you get preferential treatment.

 Information on tours of the Red Lotus Lake is available from the Tourism Authority of Thailand (TAT) office opposite Nong Prajak Park in Udon Thani city.
 There is also a tourist information kiosk at UD Town, the mall close to the railway station.
 You may have to be patient if you don’t speak Thai, because the information is mostly geared up towards domestic tourists and not all staff are comfortable speaking English.

 Where to stay in Udon Thani

 There are some good value accommodation options available in Udon Thani city.
 I’ve had comfortable stays recently at Kavin Buri Green Hotel and @Home at Udon which are both conveniently located close to Central shopping mall and the railway station.
 From the centre of town to the lake is a 40-minute drive.
-If you want to stay nearer to the lake, check out Graham & Donlaya Homestay or Gecko Villa.
+If you want to stay nearer to the lake, check out Graham & Donlaya Homestay or Gecko Villa and Nakara Villa.